LoginRadius/engineering-portal/content/engineering/guest-post/how-to-implement-jwt-authentication-in-deno/index.md

 Deno is a well-thought-out modular system.
 Apart from its simplicity and high security, there are so many other reasons to use Deno:

-* Outside of an async function, you can use await.
+* Outside of an async function, you can use await
-* No setting is required for TypeScript to work.
+* No setting is required for TypeScript to work
-* There are no dependencies, and it ships as a single executable.
+* There are no dependencies, and it ships as a single executable
-* A dependency inspector and a code formatter are built-in.
+* A dependency inspector and a code formatter are built-in
-* Packages in Deno are decentralized.
+* Packages in Deno are decentralized

-## What is Json Web Token?
+## What is JSON Web Token?

 JSON Web Token, popularly called JWT, is an open standard that offers a concise and self-contained method for securely transferring data between parties as a JSON object.
-It holds information in an easy-to-access format for both developers and computers; the tokens' compact size makes it simple to send through URL, POST parameter, or HTTP header.
+It holds information in an easy-to-access format for developers and computers; the token's compact size makes it simple to send through URL, POST parameter, or HTTP header.
 It allows two parties — a client and a server — to share information securely.
 A secret or public/private key pair is used to digitally sign the information in a JWT.

-Authentication is the primary use of JWTs.
-JWT is assigned to a user after they sign in to an application, and with the assigned JWT, a user can make a request to other routes.
+Authentication is the primary use of JWT.
+It is assigned to a user after they sign in to an application, and with the assigned JWT, a user can request other routes.

 ## Install Deno

 Without too many shenanigans, let's start by installing Deno!

 Deno installation in Windows isn't as smooth sailing as on Mac or Linux.
-Unlike in Node.js where you run a command on your terminal, Deno in Windows can be installed by using PowerShell, scoop (a command-line installer), or chocolatey (a package manager).
+Unlike in Node.js, where you run a command on your terminal, Deno in Windows can be installed using PowerShell, Scoop (a command-line installer), or Chocolatey (a package manager).
 [Click here for the guide on how to install Deno](https://deno.land/manual/getting_started/installation).

 To install Deno with PowerShell, open your PowerShell and run the following command: